 DSTILLERY’S TECHNOLOGY PRIVACY PRACTICES

-Dstillery’s technology uses “network neighbor” data to help our clients deliver relevant digital advertisements on websites and mobile apps. “network neighbors” are generally two or more people that visit the same website pages, utilize the same wifi network or use the same mobile apps.
+Dstillery’s technology uses “network neighbor” data to help our clients deliver relevant digital advertisements on websites and mobile apps.
+“Network neighbors” are generally two or more people that visit the same website pages, utilize the same wifi network or use the same mobile apps.
 For example, a network neighbor might be someone whose social networking profile page you’ve visited, used the same mobile application you’ve used or someone that visits the same website that you visit.
 Network neighbors are likely to share many similar interests, hobbies, and other key demographic characteristics with you, although we don’t typically know what (if any) interests or hobbies are shared by any group of network neighbors.
 Rather, Dstillery believes that if you’re interested in a particular product or service, your network neighbors are likely to also be interested in that product or service.
 Therefore, by understanding whom your network neighbors are and what they like, the company’s proprietary technology will do a better job determining the digital ads that are likely to be of interest to you.

 Non-Personally Identifiable Information

-Storage of Data Collected
+Retention of Data Collected

 Opting Out from Interest Based Advertising (our “Choice Mechanism”)